Part of the Technical Health audit

 Why does my shared link show the wrong image?

 Platforms cache Open Graph data.
-After updating your tags, use the Facebook Sharing Debugger to clear the cache.
+After updating your tags, use the Facebook Sharing Debugger to clear the cache and scrape the page again.
 The new image will appear on the next share.

 Check your Open Graph tags now